 Read CASPPER’s latest study published by WHO; a non-randomized controlled trial in Sri Lanka here.Visit the CASPPER website

-CPA is an accredited organisation of the Commonwealth
+CPA is an active member of Commonwealth Health Professions and Partners Alliance

 CPA is an observer organisation of FIP.